Rallfy/Employee-Portal-Project/README.md

 Contributing
 We welcome contributions to improve the Employee Portal project.
 If you have ideas, bug fixes, or enhancements, please open an issue or submit a pull request.
 Follow the code of conduct when contributing.

-License
-This project is licensed under the MIT License, allowing you to use and modify the code for your purposes.
-Review the license file for more details.

 App Screenshots

 Take a closer look at our app's key features and user interface through the following screenshots.
 These images provide a visual overview of the app's functionality and design, showcasing the user experience you can expect.